 Commercial Auto Liability Coverage

-Pollution cleanup costs are covered only if they result from an accident that also causes bodily injury or property damage that is covered by the policy.
-That is, if an auto accident results in pollution cleanup costs but does not cause bodily injury or property damage, the cleanup costs will not be covered.
+Pollution cleanup costs are covered only if they result from an accident that also causes bodily injury or property damage covered by the policy.
+If an auto accident results in pollution cleanup costs but does not cause bodily injury or property damage, the cleanup costs will not be covered.

 Requirements for Coverage

-Vehicles Covered Automatically
+Autos Covered Automatically

-- Temporary Substitutes A vehicle you borrow as a substitute for a covered auto that is temporarily unusable because it has been damaged has broken down or is undergoing service or repair.
+- Temporary Substitutes.
+A vehicle you borrow as a substitute for a covered auto that is temporarily unusable because it has been damaged, has broken down or is undergoing service or repair.